dsohk/rancher-private-registry/docs/Exercise-03B-TestOPAConstraintForHarborDocker.md

 # Lab 3 B - Validate OPA Gatekeeper

 This exercise will continue from the previous Exercise 3A.
-We'll deploy a sample application rancher's hello-world from Harbor registry and ACR respectively to validate OPA Constraint.
+We'll deploy a sample applications from docker hub and rancher's hello-world from Harbor registry and validate OPA Constraint.

+###### Usecase: It's now time to test and ensure that policies are working as we are expecting!

 ## Action 1: Validate deployment - pulling container image from Docker